Applications of Grassmannian flows to coagulation systems: General Smoluchowski-type equation

-Our goal now is to establish and explicit solution to the general Smoluchowski-type equation given above.
+Our goal now is to establish the solution to the general Smoluchowski-type equation given above.
 To this end we define the class of Laplace Transform solutions.
-We assume all the properties on $D_0$, $d_0$, $B_0$, $\beta$, $g_0$, $b_0$ and $a$ outlined above, hereafter. \begin{definition}[Laplace transform solutions] We say $g=g(x;t)$ is a Laplace transform solution to the general Smoluchowski-type equation given above, if the function $\gf=\gf(s;t)$ satisfies the differential equation,
+We assume all the properties on $D_0$, $d_0$, $B_0$, $\beta$, $g_0$, $b_0$ and $a$ outlined above, hereafter. \begin{definition}[Laplace transform solutions] We say $g=g(x;t)$ is a Laplace transform solution to the general Smoluchowski-type equation given above, if the function $\gf=\gf(s;t)$ satisfies,